HDR: FUTURE CANDIDATES

 It is possible to apply for an HDR course at any time of the year.
 For Honours, MPhil and DMin coursework subjects, the semester runs concurrent with the wider HE calendar.
 For those enrolled in thesis subjects, the semester runs from January-June and July-December.
 It is recommended that you commence application at least three months prior to the semester start.

-When you apply to undertake a doctorate or MPhil course, you will be asked to nominate your ‘attendance status’; in other words, whether you will be enrolled as a full-time or a part-time candidate.
+When you apply to undertake a doctorate, MPhil or Honours course, you will be asked to nominate your ‘attendance status’; in other words, whether you will be enrolled as a full-time or a part-time candidate.
 The pursuit of an HDR course is an engrossing, challenging and time-consuming occupation and can be made more demanding where work and family commitments must also be juggled.

 Anyone carrying out research must, to a certain extent, ‘live with’ their research questions and problems until they are solved.
 The advantage of full-time candidature is that you can fully engage with the research culture of AC and maintain currency in your chosen field.

 AC has comprehensive support systems in place to assist you in your study journey regardless of location.
 Most of our HDR courses and seminars are run online, to facilitate candidates located around Australia and the globe.
 Communication with your supervisors and access to AC resources are available across the college campuses.
-However, it is beneficial to attend any coursework intensives in person if possible.
+However, it is beneficial to attend any seminars or gatherings in person if possible.